dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/configuration.md

 # GitLab Consul group (only when using GitLab Consul)
 gitlab-consul

+# GitLab Jaeger group (only when using GitLab Jaeger Agent)
+gitlab-jaeger
 ```

 You can also use different user/group names but then you must specify user/group details in `/etc/gitlab/gitlab.rb`, eg.